Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 To minimize memory costs, when possible prefer streaming via fs.createReadStream().
 - readFileSync

 Q6.
-Which of the following DNS module methods uses the underlying OS facilities and does not necessarily perfrom any network communication?
+Which of the following DNS module methods uses the underlying OS facilities and does not necessarily perform any network communication?
 - lookup <<<<----Correct
 - resolve
 - resolve4